Good and Bad Reasons to Tap Home Equity in 2026

 One way to evaluate the trade-offs is by calculating your blended interest rate—a weighted average of the interest rates across all your current debts.

-For example, someone with a $200,000 mortgage at 4% and $40,000 in credit card debt at 22% has a blended rate of 7%.
-A HELOC or cash-out refinance might reduce their blended rate.
+For example, someone with a $200,000 mortgage at 4% and $40,000 in credit card debt at 22% has a blended rate of about 7%.
+A HELOC or cash-out refinance might meaningfully reduce that blended rate.

-Pro: You’ll likely pay far less in interest than with credit cards or personal loans—and may free up hundreds in monthly cash flow.
+Pro: You’ll likely pay far less in interest than with credit cards or personal loans—and may free up hundreds of dollars in monthly cash flow.

 Caution: Don’t treat your cleared credit cards as free space to spend.
 Without a firm payoff plan, you could end up deeper in debt.